 Right to be Unfairly Dismissed

 Only employees have the right not to be unfairly dismissed, which means contractors cannot be unfairly dismissed.
 In most circumstances, you will need to have at least 2 years of continuous service with your employer to be able to make a claim to an employment tribunal.

 There are certain types of dismissals that are considered automatically unfair (and do not require a minimum length of service) such as being dismissed for health & safety concerns, whistleblowing or for a reason related to pregnancy or maternity leave.

 If you believe you have been unfairly dismissed, you must make a claim to an employment tribunal within three months of the date of your dismissal.
 This is a strict legal deadline.
 You must also complete the ACAS pre-claim conciliation process before being allowed to submit your claim to an employment tribunal.
-It is therefore vital to obtain legal advice as soon as possible.
+It is therefore vital to obtain legal advice from a well experienced unfair dismissal solicitor based in Kent such as Doswell Law as soon as possible.

-We have extensive experience of handling unfair dismissal claims and can provide you with comprehensive advice on your options including the amount of compensation you might receive if you win.
+We have extensive experience of handling unfair dismissal claims and can provide you with comprehensive advice on your options including the merits of your claim and the amount of compensation you might receive if you win.
 We can also help you with any settlement negotiations as an alternative to bringing a claim.